Legolaz307/andersScoreboard/README.md

 # andersScoreboard
 Code for anders

-Start up a c++ compiler such as visual studio 2019 and open andersScoreboard.proj From here under Source Files there is a file called andersScoreboard.cpp Open andersScoreboard.proj, then use Build Solution and then use Start Without debugging
+Start up a c++ compiler such as visual studio 2019 and open andersScoreboard.vcxproj From here under Source Files there is a file called andersScoreboard.cpp Open andersScoreboard.proj, then use Build Solution and then use Start Without debugging